doguilmak/Spatial-Filtering-with-OpenCV/README.md

 ## Project Summary

 Spatial operations use pixels in a neighborhood to determine the present pixel value.
 Applications include filtering and sharpening.
 They are used in many steps in computer vision like segmentation and are a key building block in Artificial Intelligence algorithms.
 In this repositroy, you can see examples about usage of spatial operations in image processing.
 All details are in **spatial_filtering.ipynb** file.
+Rendering may take a long time or give an error.
+In this case, please refresh the page and wait for it to open again.
 The information acquired under this project was entirely acquired by **IBM**.

 ## How to Run Code